 • Arlington Commission on Aging, Joan McDermott

 • Goodwin House, Cynthia Carney

 • Member-at-large, Marcia Taylor

 The Coalition to Improve Advanced Care, or CIAC, was formed through the leadership of Dr. Kathleen Garces–Foley, Professor of Religious Studies at Marymount University, and Anne Vor der Bruegge, Director of the Arlington Community Foundation’s Nonprofit Center.
 CIAC was officially launched on April 9, 2016.

 In the summer of 2015, Kathleen approached Anne for assistance in bringing together Marymount faculty and Arlington nonprofit and community agencies concerned with aging and end-of-life issues.
 Guided by the Institute of Medicine’s Report, Dying in America, which identifies widespread deficiencies in current approaches and best practices to improve advanced illness care, Kathleen and Anne met with local leaders over nine months to consider existing models in other regions of the country that could be replicated and modified to best meet the needs in Arlington.

-The Coalition to Improve Advanced Care (CIAC) was launched on April 9, 2016 with a community-wide workshop on normalizing end-of-life conversations using The Conversation Project toolkit to promote sharing wishes about end-of-life care.
+The Coalition to Improve Advanced Care (CIAC) was launched on April 9, 2016, with a community-wide workshop on normalizing end-of-life conversations using The Conversation Project toolkit.
 Numerous workshops have since been held to better equip those serving seniors in community centers and faith communities with skills to help people make informed decisions.
 The Interchurch Community Health Initiative joined CIAC in fall 2016.

 CIAC is convened by the Arlington Community Foundation and supported by the following organizations: